jlylekim/UndersmoothedUnfolding/_sources/overview.rst.txt

 ********

 ``UndersmoothedUnfolding`` is a software for unfolding in high energy physics with focus on optimal *uncertainty quantification*.
-Most unfolding softwares focus on optimal point estimation, which can suffer significant undercoverage and thus might not be suitable statistical inference and uncertainty quantification.
+Most existing unfolding softwares only provide method for optimal point estimation, which can suffer significant undercoverage and thus might not be suitable statistical inference and uncertainty quantification, as demonstrated in Kuusela (2016) [1]_.

 On the contrary, this software provides a function for choosing the regularization strength so that the estimated confidence intervals have nearly nominal coverage.

-``UndersmoothedUnfolding`` is a ``ROOT`` [3]_. implementation of the data-driven undersmoothing technique introduced in Kuusela (2016) [1]_.
+``UndersmoothedUnfolding`` is a ``ROOT`` [3]_ implementation of the data-driven undersmoothing technique introduced in Kuusela (2016) [1]_.
-It is  and is extended from the de facto unfolding library, ``TUnfold`` [2]_, which comes with ``ROOT`` [3]_.
+It is extended from the de facto unfolding library, ``TUnfold`` [2]_, which comes with ``ROOT`` [3]_.

-OLD version for back up:
-UndersmoothedUnfolding an extension for the unfolding software TUnfold V17.6 [2]_ [3]_ written by Stefan Schmitt.
-TUnfold implements Tikhonov regularization for unfolding smeared data from particle detectors.
-However, as demonstrated by Kuusela (2016) [1]_, the resulting confidence intervals may seriously underestimate the uncertainty in the unfolded space, unless care is taken in the choice of the regularization strength tau.

 ------------------